 We paddled past All Saints Bisham, which with surrounding village, has been known by various names down the centuries, was recorded in Domesday with its villagers, cottagers, slaves, vines and meadowland.
 A church was also recorded there, no doubt on the beautiful Thames riverside site of the present building.

 With lowered horizons

 Puffed up storm clouds building on the horizon.
 The wind scudding on the water, making my feet ache as I braced and focused on staying upright.
 Pleasure boats putted up and down, the sightseers offering suggestions and encouragement as they passed by, generating wakes that needed to be navigated if I wasn’t to disgrace myself and fall in.
 Which I did.
 Three times!

-With horizons lowered in this tumultuous summer of 2020, I am enjoying time in our naturally outstanding Chilterns, on our beautiful River Thames, slowly.
+With horizons lowered in this tumultuous summer, I am enjoying time in our naturally outstanding Chilterns, on this beautiful River, slowly.
 Annette was right, SUP’s fit the bill.

 I recorded my local lockdown meanderings along new and familiar footpaths to see how spring unfolded: It’s a lockdown

 Read the sad tale, full of contradiction, cruelty and the absurd, of a young ‘fanciful child of nature’ George Alexander Gratton, bought by a showman to exhibit to the public until his death and lavish funeral in a shared vault in a church in Marlow.